apanchenko/quadrat/docs/gdd.md

 # Thesaurus
 - quadrat - the name of the game
-- field   - one square element of the board
+- field   - one of 64 square element of the board
-- jade    - randomly spawns on free fields
+- jade    - randomly spawns on free fields, contains an ability or modification

 # Keywords
 chekers, board, powerups, quadradius